 In growing, gathering and preparing your own food, you can know where your food comes from and provide healthier choices than you can buy from a store.
 Combine the discipline of preparedness and a homesteading mindset and you have a healthier and more secure life.

 My homesteading journey began in 1995.
-We went from a large yard to take care of to a full working homestead: a milk cow, grew our own pork, beef, poultry, and gardens which provided fresh and canned vegetables.
+We went from a large yard to a full working homestead: a milk cow, grew our own pork, beef, poultry, and gardens which provided fresh and canned vegetables.
 I baked our bread, made our cheese and other dairy products and we didn’t have to buy all too much from the store.
 I was a real Martha Stewart, minus the money and hired help.

 There was always so much to do.
 Having little money was our biggest issue.
 We never seemed to be able to build pens or fences the way we wished and our homestead never looked Martha Stewart’s Turkey Hill, but, we ate well!